be emphatic or resolute and refuse to budge

 If I were you, I’d sit down, look cute, and be your pleasantly

-a vague unpleasant emotion that is experienced in anticipation of some (usually ill-defined) misfortune
+a vague unpleasant emotion in anticipation of a misfortune

 I don’t know whether it was the general